Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge-identity/edge-identity-faq.md

 ### A: Both.
 When using both Adobe Experience Platform Edge and Adobe Solutions extensions, both Edge Identity and Identity direct extensions can be registered with the Mobile SDK at the same time.

-### Download and import the Identity and Edge Identity extensions
 {% hint style="info" %}

 The following instructions are for configuring an application using both Edge Network and Adobe Solutions mobile extensions.
 If an application will include only Adobe Experience Platform Edge extensions, follow the instructions [here](./README#download-and-import-the-edge-identity-extension).